HCA’s home care sepsis screening tool includes protocols for battling the sepsis crisis where interventions are needed most: at home.

 - Sepsis case scenarios with hands-on training exercises

 - Ongoing support from staff at the Home Care Association of New York State (HCA)

-All licensees of the sepsis screening tool must view five education webinars that provide background on the tool, information on electronic health record integration, and a train-the-trainer program.
+All licensees of the sepsis screening tool must view a series of education webinars that provide background on the tool, information on electronic health record integration, and a train-the-trainer program, among other elements.
 Please visit our educational prerequisites page for access to the webinar-based training programs.

 To learn more, please complete our sepsis screening tool inquiry form.

 HCA gratefully acknowledges the New York State Health Foundation (NYSHealth) for its support of this work.
 The mission of NYSHealth is to expand health insurance coverage, increase access to high-quality health care services, and improve public and community health.
 The views presented here are those of the authors and not necessarily those of the New York State Health Foundation or its directors, officers, and staff.